Liver Cancer (Primary)

 The staging and prognosis of liver cancer

 The stage of a cancer describes how large it is, where it is and whether it has spread in the body.
-Knowing the stage of the liver cancer helps doctors plan the best treatment for you.
+Knowing the stage of a liver cancer helps doctors plan the best treatment for you.

 Prognosis means the expected outcome of a disease.
-You may wish to discuss your prognosis with your doctor, but it is not possible for anyone to predict the exact course of the disease.
+You may wish to discuss your prognosis with your doctor, but it is not possible for anyone to predict the exact course of a disease.
 To work out your prognosis, your doctor will consider: